roy3177/roy3177/README.md

+Hey there! 👋
-Welcome 👋!
-I am Roy Meoded, a Computer Science student at Ariel University👨‍💻 .
+I’m Roy Meoded, a Computer Science student at Ariel University, passionate about turning ideas into code and solving problems with creativity and logic 👨‍💻⚡️

+I enjoy working on personal and academic projects that challenge me to learn and grow.
+Whether it’s building games, exploring algorithms, or diving into low-level programming — I’m always up for the next adventure 💻🧠

-On this page, you will find various projects I have worked on during my studies🌱 , as well as other programming-related content.
+On this page, you’ll find some of the projects I’ve built during my studies, along with other programming-related content I’ve picked up along the way.
+I love collaborating, learning new tech, and sharing what I discover 🚀

-📫 How to reach me:
+⸻

+📬 Let’s connect:
 Email: roymeoded2512@gmail.com
 LinkedIn: Roy Meoded

-Enjoy exploring!🤝
+Thanks for stopping by — feel free to explore, star, or reach out! 🌟

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">